2015 Women's World Twenty20 Qualifier

 The 2015 ICC Women's World Twenty20 Qualifier was an international women's cricket tournament held in Thailand from 28 November to 5 December 2015.
 It was the second edition of the Women's World Twenty20 Qualifier.

 Eight teams contested the tournament, with the hosts, Thailand, being joined by the bottom two teams from the 2014 World Twenty20 and five regional qualifiers.
 Ireland defeated Bangladesh in the final by two wickets, with both teams qualifying for the 2016 World Twenty20 tournament in India.
-Bangladesh's Rumana Ahmed was the player of the tournament and was the leading wicket-taker, while Ireland's Cecelia Joyce led the tournament in runs.
+Bangladesh's Rumana Ahmed was the player of the tournament as the leading wicket-taker, while Ireland's Cecelia Joyce led the tournament in runs.
 All matches were played in Bangkok, with two grounds being used (the Thailand Cricket Ground and the Asian Institute of Technology Ground).

 Qualification and format

 The tournament involved eight teams, the same number as at the inaugural 2013 edition.
 For the preliminary stages of the tournament, the teams were divided into two groups of four, with the top two in each group moving into the semi-finals.
 The two winners of the semi-finals qualified for the 2016 World Twenty20.
 As in the 2013 tournament, the four teams that failed to make the semi-finals played off in a repechage competition (referred to as the Shield).

 Of the eight teams, two (Bangladesh and Ireland) qualified automatically by finishing in the last two places at the 2014 World Twenty20.
 Thailand qualified for the tournament as the host, while the other five teams qualified through regional tournaments.
 Teams from the ICC Americas region were unable to qualify for the tournament, as funding had been withdrawn for the ICC Americas Women's Championship in 2014, leading to its cancellation.
 Instead, Europe was given an additional qualification spot.
 Bangladesh, China, Papua New Guinea, and Scotland participated in the Women's World Twenty20 Qualifier for the first time.